ortus-docs/coldbox-docs/proxy/renderdata.md

 # RenderData()

-The ColdBox Proxy also has the ability to use the [RequestContext](http://wiki.coldbox.org/wiki/RequestContext.cfm)'s `renderData()` method.
+The ColdBox Proxy also has the ability to use the request context's `renderData()` method.
 So you can build a system that just uses this functionality to transform data into multiple requests.
 Even have the ability for the same handler to respond to REST/SOAP and MVC all in one method:

 Event Handler: